zh217/torch-asg/README.md

 pip install .
 ```

 Tested with python 3.7.1.
 You need to have suitable C++ toolchain installed.
-Status on Windows is unclear.
+For GPU, you need to have an nVidia card
+with compute capability >= 6.

 Then in your python code: